albumprinter/EPT-Assignment/README.md

 - Your backend design and implementation is more valuable to us than the frontend part
 - **Functionality**: Does the application meet the requirements outlined above?
 Does the frontend display images and their properties correctly?
 Does the backend provide the expected filtering and sorting capabilities?
-- **Code Quality**: Is the code well-structured, maintainable, and adheres to best practices?
+- **Code Quality**: Is the code well-structured, maintainable, and following best practices?
 Are appropriate frameworks and libraries utilized effectively?
 - **Backend Architecture**: Is the architecture diagram clear and well-designed?
 Does it demonstrate an understanding of serverless technologies and AWS services?
 - **Documentation**: Are clear instructions provided for running and testing the application?